ComplicatedPhenomenon/C_Takeoff/README.md

 It's a project mainly about introducing C, few involves C++.
 It aims to become a useful reference to look up the key usage of features in C and It obeys the modern standard as much as possible.

 * `lcthw` is the handy practice on the book `Learn C the Hard way` by [Zed A Shaw](https://zedshaw.com).
-* `test_tools` is the recommend tools used during your C programming career.
 * `GSL` is used to do scientific computation by [GNU Scientific Library](http://www.gnu.org/software/gsl/).

 # Features of this repo